galaxiaX/househost-back/README.md

 ```

 This will generate a production build in the build directory.
 You can then deploy this directory to your preferred hosting platform.

-## Frontend 🏠

-The frontend for this project can be found at [github.com/galaxiaX/househost-front](https://github.com/galaxiaX/househost-front) .
-It was built with Vite and React and is deployed on Vercel.